NoahKise/Mr-Roboger-s-Neighborhood/README.md

 #### By Noah Kise

-#### A simple web application that takes a users number input and returns to them an approximation of a Mr. Rogers robot counting to that number.
+#### A simple web application that takes a user's number input and returns to them an approximation of a Mr. Rogers robot counting to that number.

 ## Technologies Used